-In most cases, the urologists order blood tests and imaging studies such as ultrasounds to confirm your diagnosis.
+In most cases, a urologist will order blood tests and imaging studies, such as ultrasounds, to confirm your diagnosis.
 Your urologist might also recommend a radical inguinal orchiectomy to remove the testicle and test the tumor for cancerous cells.

 Treatment almost always includes removing the testicle with an orchiectomy procedure.
 The team at Urology of Greater Atlanta offers implant options to maintain the look and feel of your scrotum after treatment.
 You usually need 2-4 weeks to recover from surgery.

 Depending on the stage of cancer and the time of diagnosis, your doctor might recommend radiation and chemotherapy to ensure all cancer cells are destroyed.
 The success rate for testicular cancer treatment is high, and most patients make a full recovery.

 If you notice any abnormalities in your testicles or experience pain in your groin, make an appointment for a consultation with Urology of Greater Atlanta immediately to discuss your options.
 We have multiple locations throughout Georgia for your convenience.
 Our skilled urologists are ready to help.

 Our urologist team operates out of several offices and a surgical center to serve the needs of all Northern Georgia residents.